kdunn926/gov-data/README.md

 - mentions within a monologue of other people and proper nouns, both implemented using some hairy regexp
 - "context" of a monologue - each monologue is assigned a unique, sequential id, to facilitate contextual forward/backward exploration of the session when starting from a single monologue

-We also "join" in Congressional "roster" data, scraped (and manually cleaned) from Wikipedia - to allow annotating:
+Congressional "roster" data, scraped (and manually cleaned) from Wikipedia is joined in to allow annotating the following:
 - party affiliations
 - state represented
 - "role" in the Congress (whip, speaker, etc.)